 You may suspect a sprain if you feel.

-There are no symptoms characteristic only of sprains, so you should see a doctor and have a CT scan done.
+There are no symptoms characteristic only of sprains, so you should see a physician and have a CT scan done.
 This is necessary to exclude the more severe consequences of the injury — a rupture of ligaments or fractures.

 With proper treatment, the ligament is completely restored within 3-4 weeks (with the first and second degree of damage).
 If you do not adhere to a partial-load mode and begin to load the injured ligament before complete recovery, a long-term pain syndrome may develop, which is very difficult to treat.